fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 no right to change the value.
 > Try program with `const` as many as you can,
 > your code would be much better in terms of simplicity and robusteness.
-> This is definitely an way to be awesome programmer.
+> This is definitely an way to be better programmer.

 <img src="blank.png" class="lazy" width="607" height="508" data-src="http://resources.framerflow.com/assets/es6_const.gif">